 Understand what DEMA show is

+The DEMA Show is organised by the Diving Equipment & Marketing Association in the United States.
 Unlike all the other scuba diving shows I attended so far (Paris, Birmingham, Tokyo), it is a trade-only show.
 Only scuba diving professionals can buy a ticket and participate.
 As far as I know, this is the only scuba diving show of this style in the entire world.

 Who attends the DEMA show?